xadmin start dead process detailed reason infos

 We could store the reasons in hash by pid.
 The hash should be housekeeped, so that we zap the reasons after some time (to keep the memory in order)

-#2 Updated by Madars Vitolins over 1 year ago
+#2 Updated by Madars about 4 years ago

 test028 does not boot for some reason.
 This would help to explain it:

 * ndrxd idle instance started. exec tmsrv -k nre38Kff1kz -i 1 -e /home/user1/endurox/atmitest/test028_tmq/tmsrv-dom1.log -r -- -t1 -l/home/user1/endurox/atmitest/test028_tmq/RM1 -- : process id=23941 ...
 Started. exec atmisv28 -k nre38Kff1kz -i 20 -e /home/user1/endurox/atmitest/test028_tmq/atmisv28-dom1.log -r -- : process id=23955 ...
 Started. exec tmqueue -k nre38Kff1kz -i 100 -e /home/user1/endurox/atmitest/test028_tmq/tmqueue-dom1.log -r -- -m MYSPACE -q ./q.conf -s1 -- : process id=23957 ...
 Died.
 Startup finished.
 2 processes started. * Shared resources opened...

 #3 Updated by Madars about 4 years ago

 ULOG.20190111:23957:20190111:02395117:tmqueue :ERROR!
 Filed to read tx file: req_read=696, read=0: Is a directory user1@ubuntu16:/tmp$

 #4 Updated by Madars almost 3 years ago

 Provide following new status codes for binaries during xadmin start: